Motion vs Reclaim.ai: Which AI Calendar Tool Is Better in 2026?

 With Reclaim, you keep scheduling control.
 You decide what to work on and when; Reclaim makes sure the calendar defends the time you need for it.
 This is better for people who value having a planned day they consciously control, but it means more decisions to make yourself.

-Price is also a meaningful difference: Reclaim has a free tier and starts at $8/month.
-Motion costs $34/month for individuals with no free option.
+Price is also a meaningful difference: Reclaim has a free tier and starts at $10/user/month.
+Motion starts at $19/seat/month with no free option.
 If budget is a constraint, Reclaim wins by default.

 When to Choose Motion